OpenAI

 }

-Values are case-insensitive at runtime, so "Off" and "off" both disable the overlay.
+Values are case-insensitive at runtime, so "Off" and "off" both disable the friendly style layer.

 Voice and speech